uw-echospace/bat-detector-msds/README.md

 python src/cli.py audio.wav output_dir/
 ```

-Additionally, you can specific the number of processes used to process the audio and generate a CSV instead of TSV:
+Additionally, you can specify the number of processes used to process the audio and generate a CSV instead of TSV:
 ```
 python src/cli.py --csv --num_processes=4 audio.wav output_dir/
 ```